 - What are the challenges faced by people in this job?

-- After a year of working for you, what would be the possibilities for grow after that time?
+- After a year of working for you, what would be the possibilities for growth after that time?

 - What kind of challenges does the company face in the next 2 years?